MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

 ## Telemetry and diagnostics workflow

-A registered Azure Stack HCI device will have an ARC (Azure Arc Connected), machine agent installed on them.
-This  extension runs in Local System context, which allows it to have permissions to install the Geneva Monitoring Agent (GMA) on all the cluster nodes.
+A registered Azure Stack HCI device has an ARC (Azure Arc Connected), machine agent installed on it.
+This  extension runs in Local System context, which gives it the necessary permissions to install the Geneva Monitoring Agent (GMA) on all the cluster nodes.
 The GMA extension relies on the ARC agent's Instance Metadata Service (IMDS) to install and configure itself.

 After you've configured the extension, it can continue to function even if the ARC agent fails for any reason.
-Meaning the extension will only require the ARC agent installation initially, and it can continuously operate even if the agent isn't running.
+Meaning the extension only requires the ARC agent installation initially, and it can continuously operate even if the agent isn't running.

 > [!NOTE]
 > This extension installs the Geneva Monitoring agent on all the cluster nodes.